Drill Instructor School is tasked with training the Marines that make Marines.

 Drill Instructor School Administration Office: 843-228-3158/2956

-Students with orders to Drill Instructor School should download the student welcome aboard package and the teach back student outlines.
+Students with orders to Drill Instructor School should download the student welcome aboard package, the PT Preparation Package and the Drill Preparation Package.